 Changes to the Minnesota Department of Agriculture website are coming soon.In order to see future content, please update your browser.
 More information.

 Minnesota Agriculture in the Classroom (MAITC) is a unique public/private partnership between the MAITC Foundation and the Minnesota Department of Agriculture.
-Grant funds are provided courtesy of the Foundation based on annual funding provided by Minnesota’s agricultural community.
-For the 2012-13 school year we have budgeted $7,500 for teacher grants.

 Al Withers, Program Director

 Phone: 651-201-6688 • Fax: 651-201-6117